inet-framework/inet/showcases/general/parsim/doc/index.rst

 We can't use a global configurator module to configure addresses and routes due to the limitation set (?) by partitioning, thus we have four configurators; each can deal with only the modules in its own partition. **TODO** ismernie kell a teljes topologiat; global knowledge kell; not possible
 The process for configuring addresses and routes per partition is the following:

+so

+- we can't use a global configurator module to configure addresses and routes due to the limitation of parallel simulation (no method calls to modules in another partition)
+- thus we need a configurator module in each partition, if we want to have the addresses and routes in that partition configured
+- but the configurator needs information about the whole network topology to configure addresses and routes
+- so we run the simulation without parsim
+- dump the configuration
+- and use that file as the config file of each configurator module
+- it contains entries for modules in other partitions but the configurator ignores them

+We can't have a global configurator module due to the limitation of parallel simulation (no method calls to modules in other partitions).
+Thus to configure addresses and routes, each partition needs to contain

 **TODO** ezt a usernek kell